JoseRoca/WinFBX/docs/Windows GUI/CMaskedEdit Class.md

 ### Example
- The following example demonstrates how to set up a mask (for example a phone number) by using the `EnableMask` method to create the mask for the masked edit control, and `SetWindowText` method to display a prompt in the masked edit control.
+The following example demonstrates how to set up a mask (for example a phone number) by using the `EnableMask` method to create the mask for the masked edit control, and `SetMaskedText` method to display a prompt in the masked edit control.

 ```
 DIM pMakedEdit AS CMaskedEdit = CMaskedEdit(@pWindow, IDC_MASKED, 10, 30, 280, 23)
 pMakedEdit.EnableMask(" ddd  ddd dddd", "(___) ___-____", "_")
-pMakedEdit.SetWindowText("(123) 123-1212")
+pMakedEdit.SetMaskedText("(123) 123-1212")
 ```

 ### Full example